Connecticut Colony: Pequot War

-Connecticut sent a force of ninety men, led by John Mason.
-The force was joined by sixty Mohegans led by Uncas and came to Saybrook, where a group of Massachusetts men led by Underhill joined them.
+Connecticut sent a force of 90 men led by John Mason.
+The force was joined by sixty Mohegans led by Uncas and came to Saybrook, where a group of Massachusetts colonists led by Underhill joined them.
 On May 26, 1637, the group, encamped outside a fortified Pequot village on the Mystic River, launched a surprise attack at dawn.
-The English charged into the village, set it on fire, and formed a ring around the stockades to kill anyone attempting to escape.
-The Indian allies formed a second ring to catch anyone who managed to escape the first.
+The colonists charged into the village, set it on fire, and formed a ring around the stockades to kill anyone attempting to escape.
+Their Mohegan allies formed a second ring to catch anyone who managed to escape the first.
 Hundreds of Pequots died, many of them women and children.

 Their spirits broken, many of the Pequot attempted to flee west.
 Mason, accompanied by Israel Stoughton pursued a group of three hundred Pequots to a swamp near modern Fairfield, where they killed and captured a great number of them.
 Sassacus was able to escape to the Mohawks, who immediately killed him and his party, sending his scalp to Boston.
 With the Pequots vanquished the Treaty of Hartford was signed between Connecticut, the Mohegans, and the Narragansett, granting the Connecticut settlers the exclusive right to the former Pequot land and dissolving the Pequot as both a political and cultural entity, with surviving Pequots made to assimilate into the other tribes.